williamteav/personal_website/blog/post001/entry.md

 <img src="IMG_2063.JPG" width="70%" height="70%">
 </center>

 A legend of the Golden Age, the Gipsy Moth set records in multiple areas.
-One pilot even performed 344 loops in one hour and three minutes.
+One pilot even managed to perform 344 loops in one hour and three minutes.

 <center>
 <img src="IMG_2024.JPG" width="70%" height="70%">
 </center>

 The Ryan B-1 Brougham is the sister plane to the Spirit of St. Louis.
-It was idolized as the "Flying Utopia."
+Its was idolized as the "Flying Utopia."

 <center>
 <img src="IMG_2050.JPG" width="70%" height="70%">